Eco insulation - the Grand Designs guide to sustainable materials

 By Victoria Purcell |

-There are a growing number of sustainable options on the market, from traditional construction materials like straw bales to recycled products made from PET bottles and newspaper.
+There are a growing number of sustainable eco friendly insulation options on the market, from traditional construction materials like straw bales to recycled products made from PET bottles and newspaper.
 Your choice of material may depend on whether you are embarking on a self-build or renovation, as retrofitting insulation, especially in older properties, can be more difficult than starting from scratch.

 Suppliers such as Back to Earth, Ecological Building Systems and the Green Building Store are valuable sources of information on eco-insulation products and processes, whether you’re renovating or embarking on a self-build project.